-LAC+USC Medical Center is a level 1 American College of Surgeons-approved Trauma Center and is one of the largest and busiest centers in the United States with over 4,500 trauma alone cases per year.
+Los Angeles General Medical Center is a level 1 American College of Surgeons-approved Trauma Center and is one of the largest and busiest centers in the United States with over 4,500 trauma alone cases per year.
 In addition, we are located in the center of one of the largest and busiest metropolis in the United States, which also brings in a large volume of those who require emergent surgical attention.

 Upper GI and General Surgery